top of page

 • Funding to provide portable battery storage banks to low-income families (on-reservation) who don't qualify for programs offered by SDGE.

-• Funding to expand Tribal Food sovereignty by building a chicken coop ad supporting materials.
+• Funding to expand Tribal Food sovereignty by building orchard and vineyard

 • Funds to expand the Ily Winy Wood Bank by building infrastructure for processing wood material. infrastructure includes sawmill, lathes, plainer, and other wood processing equipment.